-Servers for remote debugging of Netware 4.0 NLMs are located in the \WATCOM\NLM directory.
-The same directory also contains the Open Watcom Execution Sampler for NLMs.
+Servers for remote debugging of Netware 4.0 NLMs are located in the \WATCOM\NLM debug servers

 Applications built for version 4.0 will run on 4.1.
 We do not include support for any API specific to version 4.1.
-Netware developers must use the support included with Open Watcom FORTRAN 77 version 10.0 or greater since the version supplied by Novell only works with Open Watcom FORTRAN 77 version 9.5.
+Netware developers must use the support included with Watcom FORTRAN 77 version 10.0 or greater since the version supplied by Novell only works with Watcom FORTRAN 77 version 9.5.
 Netware 4.1 support requires modification to the header files supplied by Novell.
 Contact Novell for more information.